urbit/urbit.org-reloaded/content/community/grants-and-bounties/overhaul-the-urbitorg-website.md

 - A vision document from the Urbit Foundation will be made available.
 - The Urbit Foundation and Tlon design team will be available for assistance and will provide feedback and design review throughout the process.

+## Milestones

+### Designs are complete
+2 stars
+Completion of the contents of the Design section above.

+### Implementation is complete
+4 stars
+Completion of the contents of the Implementation section above.